rationalpointofview/rpov/_posts/2016-08-25-mental-model-engineeringbreak-point.md

 System Ouput = Stage1 x Stage 2 x Stage 3 ...

+Computuer software, series electrical circuit, human being, is examples of multiplicative system.

-It is the Fragile System of Nassim Taleb descripted in his book [Anti Fragile](https://www.amazon.com/Antifragile-Things-That-Disorder-Incerto/dp/0812979680)
+Another name for multiplicative system is the Fragile System of Nassim Taleb descripted in his book [Anti Fragile](https://www.amazon.com/Antifragile-Things-That-Disorder-Incerto/dp/0812979680)

 Some Example he has given:

-> Salaried employment: while it looks safe on the surface (predictable salary every month) it is subject to the catastrophic risk of losing one's job.
+> Salaried employment: while it looks safe on the surface (predictable salary every month) it is subject to the catastrophic risk of losing one's job. ie. the breakpoint is the boss, the boss changed his mind, your "job security is gone"

 > Debt-fueled economies: debt has no flexibility, so these economies can't stand even a slowdown without risking implosion (cf current situation)